svm-suite/symbolverse/README.md

 Following the principles of [service oriented programming](https://en.wikipedia.org/wiki/Service-oriented_programming) (SOP), *Symbolverse* inherits some positive properties from the SOP paradigm.
 One of those properties is increased code encapsulation which implies a high agility during the programming process.
 Other positive properties include high level of modularity needed for code reuse, and granular independence between services.
 The SOP paradigm clearly differentiates between distinct services dedicated to perform given tasks.
 Such services communicate between each other only by passing messages.
 Internal processing of messages utilizes a particular *Symbolverse* model of computation.

 The model of computation in *Symbolverse* represents an integration of two computing assets: running processes and applying rules.
 Running processes and applying rules reside on two very distant sides of the known computing spectrum.
 In *Symbolverse*, while processes can't return values, rules can't run processes.
 Complementary relation between them is meant to bridge the wide gap between [imperative](https://en.wikipedia.org/wiki/Imperative_programming) (dealing with processes) and [declarative](https://en.wikipedia.org/wiki/Declarative_programming) (dealing with rules) programming paradigms.
-Different coding purposes may require different approaches to the problems, and in *Symbolverse*, we are able to combine the low level imperative with the high level declarative solutions.
+Different coding purposes may require different approaches to the problems, and in *Symbolverse*, we are able to combine the imperative with the declarative solutions.
 Message exchange system interwoven into the *Symbolverse* allows us to define any intermediate domain specific solution by integrating components of the two initially contrasting sides.

 During the *Symbolverse* creation, guiding thought was aspiration for definitional simplicity since symbolic artificial intelligence, programming which is the main purpose of *Symbolverse*, has to be able to create the *Symbolverse* code.
 Simplicity for handling code led us to simplicity for understanding code, which in turn led us to simplicity for implementing *Symbolverse*.
 Many aspects of programming constructs (like typing system) are intentionally left out of the *Symbolverse* core definition.
 Nevertheless, the algorithmic completeness of *Symbolverse* provides us with resources to build up any programming constructs we require on top of the *Symbolverse* core.